bekk/wasm-workshop/tasks/4/README.md

 In this task you will write a value to the shared memory from JavaScript.

-When you call `read` with the offset the value is read and returned from WASM.
+When you call `read` with an offset, the value is read and returned from WASM.

 Unfortunately it only works 10% of the time.